yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 Firefox Suggest will enhance this by including other sources of information such as Wikipedia, Pocket articles, reviews and credible content from sponsored, vetted partners and trusted organizations.</blockquote>

-Okay, so Firefox Suggest is an addition to Firefox's Awesome Bar that pulls in information from organizations external to Firefox.
+So Firefox Suggest is an addition to Firefox's Awesome Bar that pulls in information from organizations external to Firefox.

 Not exactly.

 ### Relabeling of Existing Features
 {:.no_toc}

-Two months ago, when Firefox Suggest features started trickling into Firefox Nightly, I [opened a bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1725290) because I saw a *Firefox Suggest* label in my address bar even though I had opted out of search suggestions.
-I had assumed then that Firefox Suggest was an addition to Firefox's existing functionality.

-Not so.
 The first thing Firefox Suggest is is a relabeling of functionality that previously existed in Firefox.

 For a very long time now, Firefox has had an "[AwesomeBar](https://blog.mozilla.org/en/mozilla/a-little-something-awesome-about-firefox-3/)", which is, well - awesome.
 You can see the documentation on the [autocomplete suggestions](https://support.mozilla.org/en-US/kb/address-bar-autocomplete-firefox) article on Support Mozilla, but all you really need to know is that it makes it very easy to navigate your open tabs, history, and bookmarks.

-Per the closed bug report I filed, Firefox Suggest first relabels the AwesomeBar features under a new umbrella term.

->Firefox Suggest is what we're labeling bookmarks/history now.
-They're "suggestions" from Firefox as opposed to suggestions from your search engine.
+Firefox Suggest since Firefox 92 shows the existing AwesomeBar query results under the Firefox Suggest branding.

 ### Contextual Suggestions
 {:.no_toc}

 The first *new* feature in Firefox Suggest is "contextual suggestions", a way for the browser to guide users to recommended sites.
 Mozilla calls it a discovery feature that is meant to be "a trustworthy guide to the better web" to help people accomplish their goals.

-The only site that seems to a part of the better web today is Wikipedia, and users can test this by typing "Costa Rica" into the address bar, whereupon you should see a result that deep links you directly to the article on Wikipedia.
+The only site that seems to a part of the better web today is Wikipedia, and you can test this by typing "Costa Rica" into the address bar, whereupon you should see a result that deep links you directly to the article on Wikipedia.

 <p>
 	<figure>